phatnguyenuit/learn-to-build-cli/README.md

-# nodejs-workspace-template
+# learn-to-build-cli

-NodeJS workspace template
+Learn to build CLI with TypeScript

 ## References